• Skip to primary navigation

 • Preheat oven to 200°C / 400°F

-• Mix the flour, salt and suet together in a mixing bowl.
+• Place the flour, salt. suet and butter into in a large mixing bowl.

 • Add sufficient water to make a soft dough.
 Do not add the water all at once.
-Use about 3/4 of the water and add the rest as needed.
+Use about ¾ of the water and add the remainder as needed.

-• Place in the preheated oven for about 30 minutes until the pastry has turned golden brown.
+• Place in the preheated oven for 25 - 30 minutes until the pastry has turned golden brown.

 • Remove from oven and serve with mushy peas or your favourite vegetables.